 c) S1 mode to N1 mode NAS transparent container IE, the integrity protection shall include octet 7 to 10.

-In addition to the data that is to be integrity protected, the BEARER ID, DIRECTION bit, NAS COUNT and 5G NAS are input to the integrity protection algorithm.
+In addition to the data that is to be integrity protected, the BEARER ID, DIRECTION bit, NAS COUNT and 5G NAS integrity key are input to the integrity protection algorithm.
 These parameters are described in 3GPP TS 33.501 [24].

 After successful integrity protection validation, the receiver shall update its corresponding locally stored NAS COUNT with the value of the estimated NAS COUNT for this NAS message.